HappySpring/Easy_NetCDF/Readme.md

                   empty.

      time_var_name [char, optional]: name of the time axis
-          + variable defined by this will be loaded into time in "matlab units" (days since 0000-01-00)
+          + variable defined by this will be loaded into time in "MATLAB units" (days since 0000-01-00)
-          + This is helpful for setting timelimit in a easy way, avoiding calculating the timelimit from units in netcdf files.
+          + This is helpful for setting timelimit in a easy way, avoiding calculating the timelimit from units in NetCDF files.
-            For example, to read data between 02/15/2000 00:00 and 02/16/2000 00:00 from a netcdf file, which includes a time variable "ob_time" in units of "days since 2000-00-00 00:00", you need to set timelimit as [46 47] when time_var_name is empty.
+            For example, to read data between 02/15/2000 00:00 and 02/16/2000 00:00 from a NetCDF file, which includes a time variable "ob_time" in units of "days since 2000-00-00 00:00", you need to set timelimit as [46 47] when time_var_name is empty.
 However, you should set timelimit as [datenum(2000,2,15),